Neurology · Peripheral Neuropathy

 Clinical Manifestations

-Paresthesias in the median nerve distribution; thenar atrophy is a late, pathognomonic sign.
+Paresthesias in the median nerve distribution; Thenar atrophy is a late finding.

 Diagnosis

-Electromyography (EMG) and nerve conduction studies are the gold standard for confirmation.
+Electromyography (EMG) and Nerve Conduction Velocity (NCV) are the gold standard.

 Treatment

-Splinting is first-line; surgical decompression is indicated for refractory cases.
+Wrist splinting is first-line; surgical decompression for refractory cases.

 Prognosis